 Often referred to as "ringing in the ears," tinnitus has also been described as hearing hissing, roaring, whistling, buzzing, or clicking, and the sounds are only heard by the person experiencing them.
 It’s an underlying condition of the ear, auditory nerve, or other influencing factor and can be intermittent or constant and at fluctuating volume levels.

-Hearing loss has a ripple effect that can easily impact the quality of the rest of your life — emotionally, physically, and mentally.
+Hearing loss has a ripple effect that may easily impact the quality of the rest of your life — emotionally, physically, and mentally.

 Impacts to emotional well-being

-Not being able to hear the world around you can lead to feelings of isolation, which can turn into sadness and depression, can lead to moments of embarrassment, and can trigger anxiety.
+Not being able to hear the world around you may lead to feelings of isolation, which may lead to depression, moments of embarrassment, or trigger anxiety.

 Impacts to physical health

-Loss of hearing can lead to physical complications like an increased risk of falling and accidental injuries, as well as other medical complications due to not clearly hearing and understanding medical instructions.
+Loss of hearing may lead to physical complications like an increased risk of falling and accidental injuries, as well as other medical complications due to not clearly hearing and understanding medical instructions.

 If you know or suspect you or someone you love is suffering from hearing loss, it’s important to treat it as early as possible to avoid further negative impacts.

 Hearing loss creates a level of social isolation, a known risk factor for developing dementia

 To compensate for hearing loss, the brain steals energy needed for memory